j3rrywan9/scala-study/doc/sbt.md

 ### Finding your sources

 As it does for many other aspects of a build, sbt applies certain conventions when looking for your source code.
-But you can easily customize the way sources are organized, if necessary
+But you can easily customize the way sources are organized, if necessary.

+>Convention over configuration
+>
+>It has become a widely adopted paradigm in software engineering to make it as easy as possible for the users to get simple things done by minimizing the number of explicit decisions necessary through conventions.
+>On the other hand, it should still be possible to get complex things done by defining nonstandard aspects through configuration.

 #### Standard organization of sources